So what’s the secret of the camera’s impressive low light performance? It all starts with the 35mm full-frame Exmor™ CMOS sensor inside the SNC-VB770.

 The extra-large sensor has a very high resolution of 12.2 megapixels, ensuring spectacularly detailed 4K images.
 What’s more, the size of each individual pixel – far larger than that of an ordinary full-frame network camera – further enhances light-gathering power and sensitivity.
 Sitting on top of those 12.2 million pixels is an array of miniscule on-chip lenses (OCL) that focus light accurately onto each tiny photo-sensitive area.
 We’ve carefully refined the design of these micro-lenses, so they grab light more effectively from a wider range of angles hitting the sensor.

-We’ve also minimized the size of the gaps between adjacent on-chip lenses.
+We’ve also minimised the size of the gaps between adjacent on-chip lenses.
 Smaller gaps naturally mean more effective light-gathering power, boosting both cameras’ sensitivity while reducing noise and increasing dynamic range.

 Each photodiode features a wider light-sensitive area.